Equis, Paula Castillo, 2024

 Fast forward to the 21st century and X's journey has amplified this sentiment, resonating with contemporary issues of inclusivity and equality.
 Latinos in the 90s started to cross out the 'os' in Spanish plural nouns like Latinos.
 Then, instead of crossing it out, eventually replaced it with an X to create grass roots inclusive language.
 X also historically marks the spot on the map where the treasure is.
 Equis is a perfect symbol for the Denver Central Public Library, the most community oriented civic site in all of Denver with its astounding 2,800 daily visitors.
 Elegant, playful, and human scaled, Equis faces the state capital in an acknowledgment of the critical relationship between democracy and equality.

-The next sculpture in the series, entitled Glyph, is scheduled to be installed in September 2024 outside the entrance to the Denver Art Museum’s Ponti building at the corner of West 14th Ave. and Bannock Street.
+The second sculpture in the series, entitled Glyph, was installed in September 2024 outside the entrance to the Denver Art Museum’s Ponti building at the corner of West 14th Ave. and Bannock Street.

-The final sculpture of the series entitled Trestle will be installed on the plinth at 12th and Acoma facing the Denver Art Museum’s Hamilton Building.
+The final sculpture of the series entitled Trestle will be installed on the plinth at 12th and Acoma facing the Denver Art Museum’s Hamilton Building in 2025.

 Select text and images courtesy of Paula Castillo.